 For example if you are using PCManFM, then the mount directory will be “/media/pi”.
-To specify the mount directory to be “/media/pi”, modify
+To specify the mount directory to be “/media/pi”, add environment variable

-Make sure the user has the r/w permission for the “mount-dir” set above, this parameter should be the parent directory mounted, for example if it’s mounted as “/media/pi/disk0”, then you should use “/media/pi/”.
+Make sure the user has the r/w permission for above mount directory, this parameter should be the parent directory mounted, for example if it’s mounted as “/media/pi/disk0”, then you should use “/media/pi/”.

 4. Run #

-# restart lomo-backend sudo systemctl restart lomod # restart lomo-web sudo systemctl restart lomow # restart lomo-frame sudo service supervisor restart
+# restart lomo-backend sudo systemctl restart lomod # restart lomo-frame sudo service supervisor restart